Country of origin: Switzerland

 Albert Butz came from Switzerland with his family in 1857 at eight years old.
-When he was 16, he enlisted in the Union Army, serving in the Wisconsin 47th Infantry.
+When he was just 16, he enlisted in the Union Army and served in the Wisconsin 47th Infantry.
 As an adult, he was an avid inventor, and over the course of his lifetime he accumulated 13 patents.
 The most famous was the thermo-electric damper regulator and alarm (the precursor to the modern thermostat).

 Butz created the damper regulator and alarm to solve the problem of homeowners having to go to their cellars and open and close the damper on coal-fired furnaces by hand.
 Nothing like this had previously existed.
 The automated feedback at the core of this invention became the basis for the science of automated controls, which has transformed modern industry.
 In 1992, he was inducted into the Minnesota Inventors Hall of Fame.